 With these visual responses, developers, product managers, and UX designers can precisely identify where to interfere with the website, whether it’s about troubleshooting or optimizing.

-Heatmaps and session replay features have a huge potential.
+Heatmaps and session replay features have huge potential.
 Heatmaps may be one of the most exciting topics in qualitative analytics.
 They serve in web analytics to capture some sort of important interaction regarding user behavior and to present an aggregate image about the user experience.
 There are several types of heatmaps:

 The Click heatmap: